backdrop-contrib/textformatter/README.md

 # Text Formatter

-This module provides an additional formatter to render values in all core fields as HTML or comma-separated lists.
+This module provides an additional formatter to render values in core fields as HTML or comma-separated lists.
+This works with taxonomy terms, entity reference fields, link fields, and text fields.

 For multi-value fields, each field value becomes a list item.
 For long text fields, each line becomes a list item.

+There is an option to sort if desired, including alphabetical, reverse alphabetical, and (for taxonomy terms) by term weight.

 Text Formatter also provides hooks (see textformatter.api.php) so that other modules can register and implement listings for their field data.
 The